Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • Then select the Account type and the Detail type of the account.

-• Next, Click on the QuickBooks option for when do you want to start tracking your finances from this selected account.
+• Next, Click on the QuickBooks option for when you want to start tracking your finances from this selected account.

 • Once You’ve completed all the steps above, simply click the save button to keep all the changes you’ve made.